 Eulogy Examples for a Godmother

-Writing a eulogy for your godmother can feel overwhelming — especially when trying to capture the depth of her care, influence, and role in your life.
+Writing a eulogy for your godmother can feel overwhelming — especially when you’re trying to capture the depth of her care, influence, and role in your life.
 Whether she was like a second mother, a lifelong mentor, or a cherished family friend, her memory deserves words that feel true to who she was.

 These eulogy examples are written in different tones and styles to help you begin — and to remind you that your words don’t need to be perfect, just honest and full of heart.